 BSCI330H: Cell Biology for Life Scientists (4 credits) This course covers the properties of cells, which make life possible, and mechanisms by which cells provide energy, reproduce, regulate and integrate with each other and their environment.
 This course is a blended learning course that involves a combination of face-to-face and online interactions.
 The online component focuses on content while the in-class portion focuses on application of the content to problems in cell biology.
 This course is equivalent to BSCI330.
 Sample Syllabus

-HLSC 377 Research and Application in Life Sciences (3 credits) - This scholarship in practice course integrates the academic and experiential aspects of ILS to help students approach complex real-world problems having a biological basis, such as genetic diseases, viral epidemics, ageing, global warming, green energy, and environmental sustainability.
+HLSC 377 Research and Application in Life Sciences (3 credits, not currently offered) - This scholarship in practice course integrates the academic and experiential aspects of ILS to help students approach complex real-world problems having a biological basis, such as genetic diseases, viral epidemics, ageing, global warming, green energy, and environmental sustainability.
 This course counts as a capstone course for CORE requirements and a scholarship in practice course for General Education requirements.
 Sample Syllabus

 HLSC219 The British Masters of Science: This 10-day study abroad course examines 500 years of scientific discovery by British masters, from Sir Isaac Newton to Dr. Stephen Hawking.
 Britain’s great scientists and inventors have been at the forefront of some of history’s greatest advances and have shaped science as we know it today.
 This program explores these scientific masters where they lived, studied, and worked in London, Oxford, and Cambridge.
 Students experience the historic foundations of science and connect the scientific discoveries of history to present day experience of science.
 Sample Syllabus